-What does this mean?
+What does that mean?

-To us, physical context is understanding the relationships of all assets in a plant, to one another, and to production.
+To us, physical context is the relationships of all assets in a plant, to one another, and to production.

 It means knowing:

-How similar equipment is configured in multiple settings.
+How similar equipment is configured in multiple settings

-We set a goal to convert the physical context that exists in the plant into digital context.
-We did so by building a proprietary approach to P&ID digitization and by harnessing the power of ground-truth data.
+We set a goal to convert the physical context that exists on the plant floor into a digital foundation that could support advanced analytics and daily field operations.

-Our solution uses P&IDs to extract, connect, and sequence all plant data including equipment, sensors, lines, text, tables, and more.
-It converts physical context to digital context.
+They exist in hundreds, even thousands of static images used by engineers to support everyday activities and major projects.
+Our solution uses P&IDs to extract, connect and sequence all plant data including equipment, sensors, lines, text, tables, and more.